-- When pushing in the stopper on top of the tube, be sure to use Parafilm M to form a tight seal.
-Keep in mind that pres sure is easily transferred through a liquid.
-Always keep one hand on the bottom stopper to hold it in place when inverting the tube. - When fire polishing glass tubing, wear protective eyewear.
-Rotate the tube evenly in the burner flame until the edges are smooth and rounded.
-Remember-glass may look cool but still be hot. - Ask students to predict how many times the tube would need to be inverted back and forth to thoroughly mix the entire solution and restore the homogeneous green color throughout.
+- When pushing in the stopper on top of the tube, keep in mind that pressure is easily transferred through a liquid.
+Always keep the bottom stopper against the tabletop to hold it in place when inverting the tube. - Ask students to predict how many times the tube would need to be inverted back and forth to thoroughly mix the entire solution and restore the homogeneous green color throughout.
 Then try it.
 It turns out that the bubble is surprisingly inefficient at mixing the system. - Once the solution is brought back to its original uniform color, it is ready to be used again.
 The solution can usually be recycled many times. - Instead of mixing the contents, try leaving the tube undisturbed-clamped in a vertical position-for a few hours or days.
 Make periodic observations.
 The series of changes that the system undergoes is quite interesting, although not always reproducible! - You can also use a weak acid (such as acetic acid) and a weak base (such as ammonia) and the demonstration will work just as well . . . the first few times.
 After that, the spectrum of colors loses its extremes, and the solution eventually becomes resistant to any color changes at all.
 This variation is a nice demonstration of the properties of buffers.